Documentation Index

 What a Saved Search Stores

-Each saved search stores three things:- A query: The text you typed into the search bar
+Each saved search stores:- A query: The text from the search bar, if any

-- A filter set: Any filters that were active when you saved
+- A filter set: The filters active when you saved, if any

 - A name: A human-readable label